 Reclaiming Physical and Psychological Autonomy

 Reclaiming physical and psychological autonomy appears to be a transformative process commencing at around the time of starting dialysis treatment.
 Regaining physical autonomy relates to having greater control over bodily processes and reducing disease symptomatology through managing the new treatment regimen.
 This is not always a straightforward process and is potentially fraught with set-backs both in relation to problems with the treatment itself (e.g. infections, medication issues), or with managing the treatment.
 This category may be mediated by whether treatment is pre-planned or not and it will be important to gather data from someone who didn’t go through a planned pre-treatment schedule.
+Further research may elucidate if this process is also similar to other chronic conditions.

 Reclaiming psychological autonomy involves gaining greater control over mood, fear, anger and memory (e.g. ‘having to remember the sequence of things’).
 Levels of psychological distress appear to be at their peak in the last stages pre-dialysis and in the initial stages of treatment.
 At times, psychological distress can seem uncontrollable (e.g. ‘I know I ought not to feel so but I am afraid I do’).
 Small steps are taken to start to regain autonomy such as goal setting.
 Personally, I am surprised by the amount of optimism present in people’s accounts and this challenges my assumptions about psychological distress being all-consuming.
 Perhaps this reflects my fears about chronic illness and my own well-being.